mrbullwinkle/availability-minion/Availability-Watcher-simplefile/Instructions.md

 # Availability-watcher-simplefile

+## Prerequisites:

+- To work with the Visual Studio project files you need at least Visual Studio 2019 16.3.5
+- To run Availability-Watcher.exe or availability-minion.exe standalone or as a windows service you need at least Microsoft.NETCore.App' [version 3.0.0 Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+- An instrumentation key + a test Application Insights resource to send avaiability telemetry to.
+If you don't have an Application Insights resource you an create one by following [these instructions](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource).
+- This solution **does not require any inbound connections** being opened in your network to the public internet, but it does still require limited outbound communication so that telemetry can be sent to the appropriate endpoint in Azure.

 ## Visual Studio 2019

 If running from VS 2019 just make sure you have a valid config.txt and ikey.txt file in the `Availability-Watcher-simplefile\Availability-Watcher` directory.